rcsb/mmtf/spec.md

 ### Run-length encoding

-Run-length decoding can generally be used to compress lists that contain stretches of equal values.
+Run-length decoding can generally be used to compress arrays that contain stretches of equal values.
 Instead of storing each value itself, stretches of equal values are represented by the value itself and the occurrence count, that is a value/count pair.

 *Example*:

-Starting with the encoded list of value/count pairs.
+Starting with the encoded array of value/count pairs.
 In the following example there are three pairs `1, 10`, `2, 1` and `1, 4`.
 The first entry in a pair is the value to be repeated and the second entry denotes how often the value must be repeated.

 ```JSON
 [ 1, 10, 2, 1, 1, 4 ]